Skip to main content

 The workspace must be in a stopped state before resizing.
 Start it again after the resize completes.

-See Resize Workspace for the full schema.
+See Update Workspace Resources for the full schema.

 Environment Variables